photonstorm/box2d-lite/README.md

 `World.positionCorrection` has now changed from a boolean to a float.
 This removes a ternary in the Arbiter class and just makes more sense anyway.

+A `World.allowedPenetration` property has been added.
+This is the slop value, the amount two bodies are allowed to penetrate each other, so it makes sense to be able to configure it.

+Also added the ability to disable each part of the render process (bodies, contacts and joints).

+The issue now is one of performance.
+With 100 bodies everything is 60fps and happy as larry.
+With 300 bodies it _really_ struggles.
+So, the next task is to try some basic support for broadphase and see what happens.
+If it still doesn't make much difference, I'll knock this project on the head as a fun experiment, and move on.

+## v0.5.0